Notice: Our firm is no longer accepting Darvon and Darvocet cases.

 The FDA also ordered a new safety study to research unanswered questions about how medications with propoxyphene affect the heart.

 The study revealed these drugs caused significant changes to electrical activity in the heart, even when taken at recommended doses.
 These changes can be seen on an electrocardiogram and they increase the risk of heart arrhythmias, which have been linked to sudden death and other severe side effects.

 The results of this study led to the FDA issuing a Darvon and Darvocet recall in November 2010.
 An FDA statement noted these drugs’ risk to the heart are not outweighed by their effectiveness as painkillers.

 If you lost a loved one or suffered severe side effects from Darvon or Darvocet, our Cincinnati lawyers could help you file a lawsuit against the manufacturer for marketing and distributing these harmful medications.

 WHY YOU SHOULD CONSULT OUR CINCINNATI DARVON AND DARVOCET ATTORNEYS

 Drug manufacturers have a legal obligation to produce safe drugs that do not cause death or dangerous side effects.
 If they continue to produce and market these drugs, they must warn doctors and consumers about the risks.

 When manufacturers fail in their obligations, they could be held liable for the damages suffered by patients who took these drugs.

-The defective drug attorneys at O’Connor, Acciani & Levy have the resources to thoroughly investigate these cases to uncover negligence.
+The Cincinnati Darvon and Darvocet lawyers at O’Connor, Acciani & Levy have the resources to thoroughly investigate these cases to uncover negligence.
 We are committed to building the strongest case possible to help ensure a favorable outcome.